AILAB-IMU/Dyn-Intensity/README.md

 For each activity, the raw x-, y-, and z-axis acceleration data were segmented using a fixed sliding-window configuration, and four statistical features were extracted from each window:

-the SVM mean, SVM variance, ΔSVM mean, and ΔSVM standard deviation.
+the SVM mean, SVM standard deviation, ΔSVM mean, and ΔSVM standard deviation.

 No additional filtering or smoothing was applied beyond this feature extraction process.